jayumorgan/InnovativeEnergy_old/docs/getting_started.md

     def update(self):
         if time.time() - self.startTimeSeconds > 3.0:
-            self.notifier.sendMessage(NotificationLevel.INFO, '3 seconds are up!', { 'waitedFor': 3 }) # This message is sent to the client
+            sendNotification(NotificationLevel.INFO, '3 seconds are up!', { 'waitedFor': 3 }) # This message is sent to the client
             self.gotoState('DoingSomething')

     def onLeave(self):